top of page

 It’s looking at the reality of what you’ve lost—and letting it break your heart.

-Yes, it takes time.
+Yes, it hurts, takes time, and is terrifying.

-Yes, it’s the bravest thing you’ll ever do.
+AND, it’s the bravest thing you’ll ever do.

 Because an open, broken heart can be healed (festering wounds cannot).